Terraform-VMWare-Modules/terraform-vsphere-vm/README.md

 - Ability to define different datastores for data disks.
 - Ability to define different scsi_controllers per disk, including data disks.
 - Ability to define network type per interface and disk label per attached disk.
+- Ability to define depend on using variable vm_depends_on

 > Note: For module to work it needs number of required variables corresponding to an existing resources in vSphere.
 Please refer to variable section for the list of required variables.